- Products

 Recommendation: Nitrogen Blowdown or SpeedVac Systems

 Laboratories processing large sample batches benefit from high-capacity systems.
-Organomation's MULTIVAP nitrogen evaporators accommodate 24-72 samples simultaneously with programmable heating and timing controls.
-SpeedVac concentrators offer walk-away operation for standardized protocols with consistent sample volumes.
-For lipidomics workflows with variable sample compositions, nitrogen blowdown provides superior flexibility, while SpeedVac suits routine applications with established protocols.
+Organomation's MULTIVAP nitrogen evaporators can accommodate up to 100 samples simultaneously with programmable heating and timing controls.
+For lipidomics workflows with variable sample compositions, nitrogen blowdown provides superior flexibility.

 Recommendation: Freeze-Drying or Gentle Nitrogen Blowdown

-Highly oxidation-prone lipids (omega-3 PUFAs, oxidized lipid species, lipid mediators) demand minimal thermal exposure.
-Freeze-drying maintains samples at sub-zero temperatures throughout the process, essentially eliminating thermal degradation.
-Alternatively, nitrogen blowdown at ambient temperature or gentle warming (30°C maximum) with continuous nitrogen flow provides excellent protection.
-Both methods significantly outperform vacuum oven or conventional heated drying for preserving delicate lipid structures.
+Highly oxidation-prone lipids, PUFA’s, demand minimal thermal exposure.
+Freeze-drying maintains samples at sub-zero temperatures throughout the process, essentially eliminating thermal degradation [18].
+Alternatively, nitrogen blowdown at ambient temperature or with gentle warming with continuous nitrogen flow provides excellent protection.
+Both methods outperform conventional heated drying and vacuum ovens for preserving delicate lipid structures.

 - Symptom: Residual solvent interferes with reconstitution, creates background in mass spectrometry, or prevents accurate gravimetric quantification.